Newaznezif/secure-file-share/README.md

 - Keys are wrapped at rest using AES-GCM protected by the `MASTER_KEY` environment variable when provided.
 The app also supports **AWS KMS** to wrap keys — set `AWS_KMS_KEY_ID` and the app will use KMS Encrypt/Decrypt.
 - In production, prefer a KMS (AWS KMS or Azure Key Vault) instead of static passphrases; use IAM roles/managed identities and audit logs.
 - The app avoids writing decrypted files to disk by serving decrypted data from memory.
 This reduces the risk of plaintext leakage but does not replace secure infrastructure.
-- Rotate keys regularly and enforce short TTLs for download links.
+- Rotate keys regularly and enforce short TTLs for download links (configurable via `DOWNLOAD_TTL_HOURS`, default: 24).

 ---